Learn more about the best places to live in Colorado, and why you should consider moving to each.

 The 10th fastest growing city in America is Castle Rock, conveniently located less than 30 miles from Denver.
 The town has earned a spot on Livability.com’s Top 10 Golf Cities list, and outdoors enthusiasts can also enjoy Castlewood Canyon State Park.
 Caste Rock parents and students alike benefit from the top-notch Douglas County School District.

-Situated on Cache La Poudre River and home to Colorado State University is Fort Collins, with CSU being the city’s largest employer with 7,000 employees.
+Situated on Cache La Poudre River is Fort Collins, home to Colorado State University, the city’s largest employer with 7,000 employees.
 Fort Collins has a thriving technology sector led by companies like Hewlett Packard and Avago Technologies, and a strong arts and culture scene is accompanied by a robust microbrewery industry.

 The largest city in western Colorado, Grand Junction lies along the Colorado River and has become a major mountain biking destination for adventurers throughout Colorado and surrounding states.
 A good education system exists along with top health care led by St. Mary’s Medical Center, VA Medical Center and Community Hospital.